 My bed was a plastic mattress crammed into a wooden frame.
-My pillow was some rubber monstrosity tucked into a scratch pillowcase.
-My room was blistering hot and, since we were near the lake, humid as fuck.
-I didn’t sleep well that night.
+My pillow was some rubber monstrosity tucked into a scratchy pillowcase.
+My room was blistering hot and, since we were near the lake, extremely humid.

 A breakfast of dry eggs, mushy square potatoes, and sausage.
 I return to my room and try to sleep.

 Around 10:00 am, I’m called to see the medical doctor.
 He asks me about my physical conditions and is appalled that I haven’t had my insulin in almost 56 hours.
 Apparently, the ER never mentioned it in my paperwork that I am diabetic.

 He immediately prescribed me my non-psych meds and I finally get my insulin.